Calculate Feeding Amounts

 Many fruits, like berries, do not need any special preparation for raw feeding.

 Produce (veggie) blends are a great way to combine all produce ingredients into one convenient mix to make meal prep easier.
-Once all seeds, nuts, and vegetables are prepared in their recommended methods, combine and mix together thoroughly to create one large βveggie blend.β
+Once all seeds, nuts, and vegetables are prepared in their recommended methods, combine and blend together thoroughly to create one large βveggie blend.β

 Step 2: Defrost All Raw Ingredients Needed